-Sr. No. On completing the course, the students will be able to: CO1 have knowledge about the vacuum techniques, vacuum pumps and pressure gauges.
-CO2 learn the thin film deposition techniques and their thickness measurement methods.
+Sr. No. On completing the course, the students will be able to: CO1 Students will be able to have knowledge about the vacuum techniques, vacuum pumps and pressure gauges.
+CO2 Students will be able to learn the thin film deposition techniques and their thickness measurement methods.
 CO3 Identify the characteristics of polymers, melting and glass transitions.
-CO4 Learn the characteristics and applications of ceramics liquid crystals etc. CO5 Learn about synthesis of nanophase materials and various characterization tools.
+CO4 Learn the characteristics and applications of ceramics liquid crystals etc CO5 Learn about synthesis of nanopahse materials and various characterization tools.